Pepita Castellví

-HSC Condor Liberation is a fast ferry that was built by Austal in Henderson, Western Australia.
-Previously named Austal 270 and Condor 102, she entered service with Condor Ferries as Condor Liberation in 2015.

-History
+Pepita Castellví is a high-speed trimaran ferry owned by Baleària and operated under its Baleària Canarias division between Los Cristianos, La Gomera and La Palma.
+Built by Austal in Henderson, Western Australia as Austal 270, she was purchased by Condor Ferries as Condor 102, and entered service with the company as Condor Liberation in 2015, operating between Poole and the Channel Islands.
+Following her purchase by Overview Shipping as Overview in late 2025, she was eventually sold on to Baleària in 2026, later being renamed as Pepita Castellvi.

+She is named after the Spanish oceanographer, Josefina Castellví.

+Concept and Construction

-Originally named Austal 102, it was built by Austal at its shipyard in Henderson, Western Australia as a speculative order.
+Originally named Austal 270, it was built by Austal at its shipyard in Henderson, Western Australia as a speculative order.
 It was launched in January 2010 and was laid up at the shipyard for four years before an owner was found.

+In 2012, Austal entered into a charter agreement with the company Euroferries for the Austal 102.
+The ferry was planned to operate between Ramsgate and Boulogne from 2013, but this never materialised.

+Service

-Condor Ferries
+2014–2025: Condor Ferries

-In 2014, Condor Ferries extended its agreement to run Channel Island services until 2020 and subsequently purchased Austal 270 which it named Condor Liberation.
-After being modified at Austal’s Philippines yard, it entered service with Condor Ferries on 27 March 2015 operating out of Poole.
+In 2012, Condor Ferries had its operational permit to run Channel Island services extended until 2019.
+Subsequently, it purchased Austal 270, renaming it to Condor Liberation following a public competition, in homage of the Liberation of the Channel Islands from German occupation.
+After being modified at Austal's Philippines yard, it entered service with Condor on 27 March 2015 operating out of Poole, replacing both the Condor Express and Condor Vitesse.

+Between 2022 and 2023, Condor operated fast-ferry services between Poole, Portsmouth, and Cherbourg using the Condor Liberation during the summer months for the French operator Brittany Ferries.
+Services from Cherbourg to Guernsey were also offered, but were pulled from the timetable in 2024.

 On 10 February 2025, it was announced that Condor Ferries had put the ship up for sale.

 On 25 March 2025, Condor Liberation operated her last commercial fast ferry sailing with Condor Ferries from Poole to both Jersey and Guernsey, shortly before Condor was absorbed into Brittany Ferries.
-The vessel departed Poole for the final time on 28 March 2025 and sailed to Le Havre, where she is currently laid up awaiting sale.
+The vessel departed Poole for the final time on 28 March 2025 and sailed to Le Havre, where she was laid up awaiting sale.

+In late 2025, the ferry was sold to Overview Shipping Inc and renamed as Overview.

+2026–present: Baleària

+In 2026, it was reported that the vessel had been sold to Spanish operator Baleària.
+She was renamed Pepita Castellví after the Spanish oceanographer.
+Following her sale, the ferry left Le Harve under tow to Algericas for a refit.